Vendi Novelty Scores for Out-of-Distribution Detection: The Vendi Novelty Score

 Denote the eigenvalues and eigenvectors of $\rho_c$ as $\lambda_{c,1}, \lambda_{c,2},\ldots,\lambda_{c,D}$ and $u_{c,1}, u_{c,2},\ldots,u_{c,D}$.
 Let $\alpha_{c,j}(x) = (u_{c,j}^T h(x))^2$.
 We can rewrite the above equation for $\tTr({\rho'_c}^2)$ in terms of this eigenbasis,

 Plugging in $\tTr(\rho_c'^2)$ into Equation \ref{eq:trace} would give us an exact, closed-form, $O(D^2)$ time complexity operation to compute the class-conditional novelty scores.
 However, we find that maintaining the entire eigenbasis is unnecessary and can be sensitive to estimation noise in small classes.
-In fact, we achieve the strongest results if we only maintain the top eigenvalue (Section \ref{subsec:rank_sec}).
+Instead, we can achieve strong results if we only maintain the top eigenvalue (Appendix Section \ref{sec:hyperparam}).
 Let $\lambda_c$ denote the largest eigenvalue for class $c$, with corresponding eigenvector $u_c$.
 Then, we can compute the new trace in $O(D)$ using the rank-1 approximation

 The class-conditional novelty contribution is then

 For each test sample $x$, we compute a vector of class-conditional novelty scores

 \textbf{Probability-weighted aggregation.} The classifier $f_\theta$ produces a predictive distribution